Via live interactive webinar

 - List three benefits to using play, art, and other expressive techniques in family therapy.

-- Utilize at least 6 play-based techniques in therapy sessions with families.
+- Utilize at least 6 play therapy techniques in sessions with families.

 Sources and Resources (click to expand):